pts/mininasm/demo/flpybird/README.txt

   ...'.
 * A mininasm parsing bug of not allowing whitespace in front of a `:' in a label definition was worked around by moving that whitespace.
+* A mininasm code generation bug for `dw ..., $' was worked around by splitting the arguments to separate `dw' instructions.

 __END__